 Orygen undertook consultations with education providers and international students across Australia via face-to-face interviews and an online survey.
-More than 650 individuals participated in the consultations across the sector which included peak bodies, English language intensive courses for overseas student providers, private vocational education and training providers, universities, and technical and further education.
+More

 The report was provided to the department and included information and best practice examples that may be helpful when developing future support programs aimed at international students.